DOWN SYNDROME ABORTION

 Having a Down Syndrome abortion is no more difficult physically than any other abortion.

-Baby within mother's womb There is only very minor differences between a baby with Down Syndrome and one without.
+There is only very minor differences between a baby with Down Syndrome and one without.
 It is because they are so identical that many Down Syndrome Screening Tests and Markers for Down Syndrome have been developed.

-Down Syndrome is often feared by doctors and others as something terrible, that is too much for a parent to handle, for the community to deal with and this is relayed to the expectant parents
+However, a Down Syndrome abortion is very different in some respects.
+Down Syndrome abortions normally involve a wanted baby that has been shown to have Down Syndrome.
+Down Syndrome is often feared by doctors and others as something terrible, that is too much for a parent to handle, for the community to deal with and this is relayed to the expectant parents |

 who are essentially uninformed and listen to what others are telling them in what has now been defined as a time of crisis.
 However, like in the picture above … your baby.